 - Variable costs (utility cost, direct labor cost, material costs, etc.)

 A firm can reduce its fixed costs easily if the production volume increases.
 The rent of the building, property tax, or the salaries of managers, supervisors, etc., will remain the same irrespective of the total units produced.
 Therefore, reducing fixed costs is one great way to reduce the overall production cost.

 Apart from that, technological advancements can also help a firm to exploit the scale of production.
 There are several other cost leadership strategies that can help a firm to achieve the ultimate objective:

+- Efficient Operating Methods.
 Efficiency means utilizing the available resources in an optimal way.
 A company can achieve cost leadership by using its resources efficiently.
-That said, hiring an efficient and result-oriented workforce, reducing wastage, and automating the processes can reduce the production costs significantly.
+That said, hiring an efficient and result-oriented workforce, reducing wastage, and automating the processes can reduce production costs significantly.

 Advantages of Cost Leadership Strategy

 Doubtlessly, cost leadership is “full of advantages,” and here are a few of them:

 The first and the most mentionable benefit of cost leadership is an increase in profit margins.
 As the firm is able to reduce the production costs significantly, it allows the firm to maximize profits.

 The cost leadership method not only helps companies to maximize their profits, but it is an effective method for market growth.
 A firm may temporarily or even permanently lowers its prices and ensure maximum market penetration.